Jan9103/syrup/docs/modifiers.md

 * `{async: {}}` (placeholder is a empty string)
 * `{async: {placeholder: "<loading>"}}`

+Restrictions:
+* This can currently not be used on the last line of a prompt (the one your cursor is on) due to `reedline` restrictions

 ## color.admin

 Change the color if you are a admin.